nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/CommunityResources/concurrency.md

 # Concurrent Programming: [Gotchas](https://www.linkedin.com/in/dennis-kennetz/)

-Before diving into starting to explore multi-threaded programs, I thought it would be apt to discuss some of the problems encountered when writing multi-threaded programs so we could refer back to them.

 Concurrent programming "gotchas" all revolve around shared resource contention, and fall into the following categories:

 - Race conditions - A timing issue - multiple threads access shared resource "out of turn" resulting in inconsistent, unexpected, or corrupt data.
 Note, race conditions are not an incorrect result - each thread performed its instructions in a valid manner related to the shared variable.